Utah Administrative Code

 - R277-516-3.
 Licensed Public Education Employee Personal Reporting of Arrests.

 - R277-516-5.
-Non-licensed Public Education Employee Arrest Reporting Policy Required from School Districts and Charter Schools.
+Non-licensed Public Education Employee, Volunteer, or Charter School Board Member Arrest Reporting Policy Required from LEAs.

-- R277-516-6.
-Public Education Employer Responsibilities Upon Receipt of Arrest Information from Employees.
+- R277-516-7.
+Public Education Employer Responsibilities Upon Receipt of Arrest Information.

 - Date of Enactment or Last Substantive Amendment

 (a) Utah Constitution Article X, Section 3, which vests general control and supervision over public education in the Board;

 (b)(i) Subsection 53E-3-301(3), which instructs the Superintendent to perform duties assigned by the Board that include:

 (ii) presenting to the Governor and the Legislature each December a report of the public school system for the preceding year that includes: